MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 ---
-title: Facilitate adoption of your app and create awareness
+title: Facilitate adoption of your app and help customers promote your app
 author: ashishguptaiitb
+ms.author: guptaashish
+manager: prkosh
-description: Learn about the best practices and guidance for app adoption and promotion. ms.topic: reference ms.localizationpriority: medium ms.author: guptaashish ms.date: 03/02/2023
+description: Learn about the best practices and guidance for app adoption and promotion. ms.topic: reference ms.localizationpriority: medium ms.author: guptaashish ms.date: 12/12/2023
 ---

 # Five steps to drive adoption of your app